Mecklenburg County Democratic Party

 The Mecklenburg County Democratic Party (Meck Dems) is the largest Democratic Party in North Carolina with 322,505 registered Democrats.
 Meck Dems is the Mecklenburg affiliate of the Democratic Party.
-It is headquartered in the historic Court Arcade, located in Charlotte.
+It is headquartered at 817 Morehead St, Suite 350, Charlotte, NC.

 Mecklenburg is the key to Democrats winning at the state and federal levels.
 Despite winning a number of local races, Mecklenburg's turnout levels have lagged behind the statewide average, hindering Democratic chances at winning statewide elections.
 In 2022, Mecklenburg's Democratic turnout was 45% compared to a statewide average of 51% and Wake County’s 58% turnout.

 The Party controls all nine seats on the Mecklenburg County Commission and nine of the eleven seats on the Charlotte City Council, as well as the Charlotte mayoral seat.

 Leadership

-The county party chair is Drew Kromer, who was elected in 2023.
-The Chair leads the County Executive Committee (the "CEC"), a body of more than 350 Democratic Party leaders and activists from across the county, which governs the Party.
+The county party chair is Wesley Harris, who was elected in 2025.The Chair leads the County Executive Committee (the "CEC"), a body of more than 350 Democratic Party leaders and activists from across the county, which governs the Party.

-The Executive Director is Julia Buckner.